Biffterr/AUTOMATRON/README.md

 Second attempt at an Auto-Clicker - Built with the help of AI, Built for learning purposes and to try understand python better.

-AUTOMATRON is a Python-based application designed to automate mouse clicking tasks.
-User-friendly interface for selecting coordinates, defining click intervals, and managing click types.

 # Feel free to use or modify :)

 ## Features